EdDataScienceEES/tutorial-EllieBestington/index.md

 ## Presenting your results
 {: #pres}

-Now that we have our results, let's think about how we can present them in two ways: plot and table.
+Now that we have our results, let's think about how we can present them in two ways: as a plot and table.

 ### Plot